Skip to main content

 Read more on the liblab token command in the CLI documentation.

-If you need more information on setting up secrets in GitHub, check ou the GitHub secrets documentation.
+For guidance on setting up secrets in GitHub, refer to the GitHub secrets documentation.

 liblab token create GITHUB_PR_TOKEN